Scripture Reference: Exodus 35:4 through 40:38

 Other Online Resources:

-- Ideas for teaching about money for older children (Ministry to Children)
+- Other: Ideas for teaching about money for older children (Ministry to Children)

-- Silly song about The Tabernacle (Philip Jenkins)
+- Other: Silly song about The Tabernacle (Philip Jenkins)

-- Video: “The Tabernacle and the Messiah” by Messages of Christ.
+- Other: Video: “The Tabernacle and the Messiah” by Messages of Christ.
 Youtube video just over 10 minutes long).
-Very good background information that explains the connection between the tabernacle and the future Messiah.
+Very good background information that explains the connection between the Tabernacle and the future Messiah.